circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 **Note:** Your project will stop receiving job level status after GitHub Checks is turned on.
 You can change this in the GitHub Status updates section of the Project Settings > Advanced Settings page.

-## To disable GitHub checks for a project
+## To disable GitHub Checks for a project

 To disable the CircleCI Check integration, navigate to the "Organization Settings" page, then remove the repositories using CircleCI Checks as follows: